 - In the New automation field, enter a name for your automation and click Save.

 - Click Select your trigger.
-The Select a Trigger dialog appears.
+The Select a Trigger window appears.

-C. Give the customer time to browse your website and complete the purchase
+Give the customer time to browse your website and complete the purchase.

 Every time a customer adds an item to their cart, the automation sequence is initiated.
 However, there is no point in sending an email message immediately; you must give the customer time to browse your website, add more items to their cart, and complete their purchase.

-- In the Select action dialog, click Conditional/Control Steps.
+In the Select action dialog, click Conditional/Control steps and then click Wait a specific time interval.

 Note: 45 - 60 minutes is probably the optimum waiting time.
 This gives customers enough time to browse your site for other items and move forward with the purchase.
 If they have not purchased anything by then, they might need a reminder.